govhack-science/govhack-science.github.io/_prizes/2016/qld/qld-an-active-and-healthy-brisbane.md

 encouraging competition against friends, locals or everyone across Brisbane.

 # Prize
-Cash to the value of $1,000
+Cash up to the value of $1,000

 # Eligibility Criteria
 Must use at least one open government dataset from http://data.brisbane.qld.gov.au.
 Must be a participant at either the Brisbane Official Event, Brisbane Maker Node, or Brisbane Youth Node.